 However, if you apply undiluted essential oil to the skin, you may experience pain, irritation, and inflammation.
 Because of this, fewer risks are associated with inhalation or diffusion methods.

 You also shouldn’t ingest essential oils.
-This can lead to stomach problems, headache, and vomiting.
+This can lead to:

 Your doctor may teach you how to do the canalith repositioning movements on your own.
-This can help you treat your vertigo independently if you’re unable to get to the doctor’s office.
+This can help you treat your vertigo independently if you’re unable to get to your doctor’s office.

 Many people use essential oils with great benefit.
 If you’re interested in using essential oils to relieve your symptoms of vertigo, keep these tips in mind.